Pancreatic Cancer Awareness

 In most cases, a questionable mole is usually surgically removed and sent for a biopsy so it can be examined thoroughly.
 If the mole is diagnosed as cancerous, and the type of melanoma is classified, the next important step is the identification of the disease stage for treatment determination.
 This may require additional tests such as sentinel lymph node biopsy, PET and CT scans, MRIs and blood tests.
 Several elements define the stage of melanoma such as how far the melanoma has grown into the skin, and if it has spread.
 A lower stage number means less progression of the disease.

 Certain factors can increase the risk of developing melanoma.
 The most important risk factor is the exposure to ultraviolet (UV) radiation light.
 The sun is the main source of this light, but tanning beds and sun lamps are also potential sources.
 Having many moles, fair skin or freckles may also raise the risk as these individuals are more sensitive to sunlight.
 Racial identity may also play a role, as melanoma is about 20 times more frequent in Caucasians than Africans.
 The risk of developing melanoma also rises when having a weakened immune system as a result of medical treatments or conditions.
-Melanoma is more likely to occur in older people rather than young people, with the average age of melanoma diagnosis being 65 years old.
+Melanoma is more likely to occur in older people rather than young people; the average age at time of melanoma diagnosis is 65 years.
 Also, men have a higher rate of melanoma than women.

 When diagnosed at an early stage, surgery is the main treatment for melanoma.
 If it is not diagnosed until it has progressed, treatment may include immunotherapy, chemotherapy, radiation therapy and targeted therapy.
 A team of healthcare providers will recommend the best treatment option for each patient depending on the stage of melanoma.